murrple-1/Iversoft-Test/README.md

 Please not, the `dump.sql` file is not exactly as sent.
 I have moved some data around to make it a little easier to work with with my ORM, and also added some foreign keys to improve relationship-iness.

+Also, I decided against going with a more modern web app, both due to time constaints in bootstrapping, and because I didn't want to add dependencies to NPM/Grunt/etc, which would add more build steps, so the web-app (in `./app/`) is very 2000s-esque jQuery/Bootstrap.
+I just want to make clear that I would prefer in a real environment to use minification/Typescript/SASS/etc.

 ### Build

 #### Linux/MacOS